Xakkusu/1_project_pilates/README.md

 - Readm.md file was created based on the structure of [AliOkeeffe](https://github.com/AliOKeeffe/mindyoga?tab=readme-ov-file) and [emilycheatham](https://github.com/emilycheatham/p1_yoga_for_you/blob/main/README.md).

+## ACKNOWLEDGEMENTS
+- My mentor Antonio for their guidance and support.
+- Code Institute for informative course material.
-- Code Institute's Slack community already answered questions that I had, when I got stuck.
+- The Code Institute's Slack community for support and reviewing my project.